monsonite/MINT-Documentation/Chapter_3.md

 Printing out the top of the stack.

 Often when programming, we choose to place the result of a computation onto the top of the stack, and all we want to do is print it out so that we can see what the result is.
-For this we use the DOT command, which is a single fullstop or period character.
+For this we use the DOT command `.`, which is a single fullstop or period character.

 This will remove the top number off the stack and print it out to the terminal as a 5 digit decimal integer.
 Note that it actively removes it from the top of the stack (or consumes it) so the next number will automatically rise to the top of the stack.